 If the working practices of the engagement change or you negotiate a new contract with the worker, you need to make sure that you re-check the rules to see if they still apply.

-In practice, this means that a new SDS may be required where there is a material change to the role, the way the work is carried out, or the contractual terms.
+In practice, this means that a new SDS may be required if there is a material change to the role, how the work is carried out, or the contractual terms.

 Further resources